webmozarts/strict-phpunit/README.md

 ## Problem

-PHPUnit has a very powerful comparison system that helps you comparing objects with expected values:
+PHPUnit has a very powerful comparison system that helps you to compare objects with expected values:

 ```php